Advanced Study Program

 When are applicants accepted?

-Fellows are notified of acceptance about two weeks after their applications are received.
+Fellows are notified of acceptance about six weeks to eight after the application deadline.

 Who can serve as a reference?